What Is Buffalo Leather?

 Buffalo hide car interior.
 This will require regular maintenance to stop stains.

-Buffalo Motorbike trousers used due to thickness and durability and protection.
+Buffalo Motorbike trousers are used due to thickness and durability and protection.

 Some Belts are made from Buffalo due to the strength and thickness required.